Skip to main content

 For decades, the Nigerian government has been a big spender on luxury foreign car fleets.
 We’ve all seen the endless convoys of imported SUVs while our local car manufacturers begged for patronage.
 However, a change seems to be be coming.

 The Federal Executive Council recently approved the "Nigeria First" Automotive Policy.
-Simply, it means government agencies are now legally restricted from buying foreign-made vehicles IF a locally assembled alternative exists.
+Simply, it means government agencies are now legally restricted from buying foreign-made vehicles if a locally assembled alternative exists.

 The policy is a strict economic directive aimed at boosting local production.
 Instead of sending billions of Naira abroad to import foreign vehicles, the government is mandating its own Ministries, Departments, and Agencies (MDAs) to "look inward."
 If an MDA needs utility trucks, patrol cars, or official buses, they must buy from verified local assembly plants.